Baking Ratios: From Cakes to Cookies

 Muffins are typically made using the “muffin method.”
 Using this method, you first whisk the dry ingredients in a large bowl.
 Then combine the buttermilk, brown butter, egg, and vanilla in a large measuring cup and add them to the dry ingredients.Like with other muffins, waffles, and pancakes, mix only until the dry ingredients are completely moistened

-Four panels showing steps making orange and poppy seed muffins using the muffin method.
+Four panels showing steps making orange and poppy seed muffins using the muffin method starting with the dry ingredients then adding the dry ingredients and stirring until only until mixed but still lumpy.

 Check out some examples of this baking ratio below.
 If you’re stumped for ideas, the Food Network has a list of mix and match suggestions to try.